plantdink/project0/README.md

 ## Installing / Getting started

-You will need a working browser (which if you can see this readme file you probably already have)
+You will need a working browser (which if you can see this readme file you probably already have).

 ### Initial Configuration